 How employer branding can help you find trainees

 You want to find new trainees?
-You are not alone!
-According to the German Federal Employment Agency (Agentur für Arbeit), hundreds of thousands of positions have been unfilled in recent years.
+You're not alone!
+According to the German Federal Employment Agency, hundreds of thousands of positions have been unfilled in recent years.
 The hospitality, transport and construction industries in particular have problems finding trainees.

 There are some measures you can take.
-For example, you can make the trainee search easier for yourself with a structured Employer Branding Process considerable.
+For example, you can make the search for an apprentice easier with a structured Employer Branding Process significant.
 In this article, we would like to show you how to be successful with effective employer branding.
-In collaboration with a Content agency you can develop a strategy that works in the long term and attracts new trainees.
+In cooperation with a Content agency you can develop a strategy that works in the long term and attracts new trainees.

 Reasons for the shortage of trainees

 - The Corona pandemic has thrown a spanner in the works for employers.
 Many companies have had to fear for their existence.
 Many trainee positions have not been filled in the last two years.
 But now everyone is looking for trainees at the same time.

 - Demographic change is in full swing.
 There are significantly fewer young workers joining the workforce than in the past.

 - Many more school leavers are studying.
 The increasing number of students automatically leads to fewer young people doing an apprenticeship.

 - There is a shortage of apprentices, especially in rural areas.
 The lower number of apprentices in rural areas means that vocational schools are closing.
 But that reduces the number of potential apprentices in these places even further.

 - But it is not only due to a lack of trainees.
 There is another reason why many positions remain unfilled.
 Companies do not consider "today's youth" to be suitable.
 Applicants are rejected by the dozen, and many do not find a training position at all.

 If you've been in business with your company for many years, you have certain structures in place.
 However, as the world of young people has changed rapidly in recent years, you can no longer count on being attractive to potential employees.
 So here are some points that today's trainees often care about.